Rice

 Dry rice grain is milled to remove the outer layers; depending on how much is removed, products range from brown rice to rice with germ and white rice.
 Some is parboiled to make it easy to cook.
 Rice contains no gluten; it provides protein but not all the essential amino acids needed for good health.
 Rice of different types is eaten around the world.
 The composition of starch components within the grain, amylose and amylopectin, gives it different texture properties.
 Long-grain rice, from the Indica cultivar, tends to stay intact on cooking, and is dry and fluffy.
 The aromatic rice varieties, such as basmati and jasmine, are widely used in Asian cooking, and distinguished by their bold and nutty flavor profile.
 Medium-grain rice, from either the Japonica or Indica cultivar, or a hybrid of both, is moist and tender and tends to stick together.
 Its varieties include Calrose, which founded the Californian rice industry, Carnaroli, attributed as the king of Italian rice due to its excellent cooking properties, and black rice, which looks dark purple due to high levels of anthocyanins, and is also known as forbidden rice as it was reserved for the consumption of the royal family in ancient China.
 Short-grain rice, primarily from the Japonica cultivar, has an oval appearance and sticky texture.
 It is featured heavily in Japanese cooking such as sushi (with rice such as Koshihikari, Hatsushimo, and Sasanishiki, unique to different regions of climate and geography in Japan), as it keeps its shape when cooked.
 It is also used for sweet dishes such as mochi (with glutinous rice), and in European cuisine such as risotto (with arborio rice) and paella (with bomba rice, which is actually an Indica variety).
 Cooked white rice contains 29% carbohydrate and 2% protein, with some manganese.
 Golden rice is a variety produced by genetic engineering to contain vitamin A.

 Production of rice is estimated to have caused over 1% of global greenhouse gas emissions in 2022.
 Predictions of how rice yields will be affected by climate change vary across geographies and socioeconomic contexts.
 In human culture, rice plays a role in various religions and traditions, such as in weddings.

+Etymology

+First used in English in the 13th century, the word rice comes from the Old French ris, derived via Latin oriza and cognate with the Sanskrit word, vrihi-s ("rice").